Blue-Labs/misty/README.md

 ## To-Do

+* zone map is applicable per zone, it should redraw depending on which zone the user is currently working with (mouse over? clickable? zone choice by tab?)
 * put zone type image behind zone id
 * need zone type indicated somewhere (control or sensor)
 * pipe wrench - this editable area is for annotating information about the